Dollar puts euro under pressure after U.S. bond yields rise

 The rise in the 10-year Treasury yield, spurred by worries about more inflationary pressures, increases in U.S. debt issuance and signs of a thawing of relations between the United States and China, left the gap between U.S. and German government bonds at a 29-year high.

-That would normally boost the dollar significantly but while the greenback edged up 0.2 percent against the euro to $1.22675, the gains were limited.
+That would normally boost the dollar significantly but while the greenback edged up 0.2 percent against the euro to $1.22675 EUR=, the gains were limited.

 “For a sustained uptrend in the dollar you would need to see political certainty and a rise in rates,” said Manuel Oliveri, FX strategist at Credit Agricole, predicting that the euro-dollar exchange rate would remain stuck in its recent range.